corona-warn-app/cwa-server/docs/ARCHITECTURE.md

 All mobile app relevant files will be stored on the S3 Object Store.
 Those files are:

 - Aggregated files containing the diagnosis keys, which were reported in a specific interval (e.g. hourly).
+These are organized into country specific buckets.
 - Daily aggregated files containing the diagnosis keys, which were reported for the respective days.
+These are organized into country specific buckets.
 - Configuration files containing the [exposure configuration](https://developer.apple.com/documentation/exposurenotification/enexposureconfiguration) and CWA mobile app config.
 - Additional files regarding meta information of available files/structures/etc.